Left it to the last minute? Again? Ha, yeah I hear you. It’s especially hard to find gifts for ethical travellers.

 Sometimes the simplest of gifts can mean the most, the problem is that I’ll usually think of the perfect gift two months before or three months after Christmas and then I invariably forget about it.
 The best part about a thoughtful gift is that it doesn’t have to be super expensive – despite what all the ads on my social media feed will tell me.
 I’m also well aware that my ‘thoughtful’ is another person’s lame so I guess these might not land for everyone, so here goes:

 Why not buy your friend a subscription to an online newspaper like The Australian or Sydney Morning Herald.
 Better yet, buy their Netflix subscription or upgrade them to Spotify premium.

 I recently discovered seed & sprout, perfect for your friend who needs a little kick up their single-use derrière.
-They sell everything from stainless steal straws, adorable lunch boxes and re-usable shopping bags.
-Plus they are gorgeous!
+They sell everything from stainless steel straws, adorable lunch boxes and reusable shopping bags.
+Plus they’re gorgeous!

 Lush cosmetics are an excellent stocking filler, perfect for any ethical traveler.
 I love their shampoo and conditioner bars.